YaRiabtsev/kcuckounter/readme.md

 [//]: # ([![codecov]&#40;https://codecov.io/gh/YaRiabtsev/kcuckounter/graph/badge.svg?token=MCNEJFWMDU&#41;]&#40;https://codecov.io/gh/YaRiabtsev/kcuckounter&#41;)
 [![license](https://img.shields.io/github/license/YaRiabtsev/kcuckounter?color=e6e6e6)](https://github.com/YaRiabtsev/kcuckounter/blob/master/license)

-> "Just play poker in Indian Casinos and stay single and live where and how he wants to, if people would let him,"
+> Just play poker in Indian Casinos and stay single and live where and how he wants to, if people would let him,
->
-> R.P. said — but Chief released him.
+> <br> P.R. said — but Chief released him.

 They’re out there. <br>
 Black Kings and Red Queens in suits — up before me, to be committed to the repository and get mopped up before you can memorize them.